Specialist in East Asian numismatics, Expert of Chinese material culture

 Lyce Jankowski’s main interest is Chinese numismatics but she has also studied numismatics in New York at the American Numismatic Society E. Newman seminar, Greek and Roman coinage in Paris with Olivier Picard and Michel Amandry and Central Asian numismatics with Osmund Bopearachchi.

-Her PhD explored the social networks of coin collectors in 19th century China and was awarded the Quadriennal Prize of the Royal Numismatic Society (Brussels).
+Her PhD explored the social networks of coin collectors in 19th century China and was awarded the Quadriennal Prize of the Royal Numismatic Society (Brussels) and the Flora Blanchon prize of the Académie des Inscriptions et Belles-Lettres (Paris).
 She has participated in many international conferences and published several papers on numismatics.
 She has organized workshops and conference panels in France, Russia, the United Kingdom and Switzerland.
 Her research focuses on the diffusion of Chinese coinage in East and South-East Asia.

-Until 2017, Lyce Jankowski was a fellow of Worcester College, University of Oxford.
+From 2014 to 2017, Lyce Jankowski was a fellow of Worcester College, University of Oxford.
 She curated the East Asian coin collection at the Ashmolean Museum in Oxford.
-She catalogued the Korean, Japanese and Vietnamese coins of the museum.
-She also organized two exhibitions displaying Asian coinage (“Pax Mongolica” and “Chinese coins from the scholar’s study”).
-In 2017, she joined the Chinese Studies department at the Paris-Diderot University as a researcher and lecturer before becoming Adjunct Professor there (department: Langues et civilizations de l’Asie orientale).
+She catalogued the Korean, Japanese and Vietnamese coins of the museum and organized two exhibitions displaying Asian coinage (“Pax Mongolica” and “Chinese coins from the scholar’s study”).
+She is now the curator of the extra-European art collections at the Royal Museum of Mariemont (Belgium).

 Lyce Jankowski graduated in Classics (Licence and Maitrise at the Université Paris-Sorbonne), in Chinese (Licence at the Institut National des Langues Orientales, Paris), in Antiquity (Magistère at the Ecole Normale Supérieure) and in Art History (Licence, Master and Doctorat at the Université Paris-Sorbonne).

-She is a member of the Société Française de Numismatique and the Royal Numismatic Society (London).
+She is a member of the Société Française de Numismatique (Paris).

 You can contact Lyce Jankowski via e-mail.